 - Whether it includes added services as well as the mock interview session

 Below we list the prices per hour for some of the most popular interview coaching websites out there, across three price brackets.
-We found that $150 per hour is the industry standard, with a many websites charging more and a few charging less.
+We found that $150 per hour is the industry standard, with many websites charging more and a few charging less.

 2.1 Budget interview coaching services